k2view-academy/K2View-Academy/articles/07_table_population/11_1_creating_or_editing_a_root_function.md

 ### What Is a Root Function?

-A Root Function is a specific type of Fabric function that is used as a Source Object to trigger the [Table Population](/articles/07_table_population/01_table_population_overview.md) mechanism.
+A Root function is a specific type of Fabric function that is used as a Source Object to trigger the [Table Population](/articles/07_table_population/01_table_population_overview.md) mechanism.
 There are two types of **Source Objects** for a Table Population object:
 * DB Query, (default) an SQL SELECT query with one or several tables that is executed on a predefined [DB interface](/articles/05_DB_interfaces/03_DB_interfaces_overview.md).
-* Root Function, which can run various SQL SELECT queries and execute complex logic including data manipulations and calculations using Java code.
-Data returned by a Root Function is populated into the target LU Table of the Table Population object.
+* Root function, which can run various SQL SELECT queries and execute complex logic including data manipulations and calculations using Java code.
+Data returned by a Root function is populated into the target LU table of the Table Population object.

-A Root Function is used when a table population requires complex logic.
+A Root function is used when a Table Population requires complex logic.
 For example, when a population requires data from multiple DB interfaces or non-DB interfaces.

 [Click for more information about using Root Functions in a Population.](/articles/07_table_population/02_source_object_types.md#db-query-vs-root-function-comparison-analysis)

 ### How Can I Create or Edit a Root Function?
-There are several ways to create a Root Function:
+There are several ways to create a Root function:
 * In the LU Schema window, by using the **New Table from SQL Based Root Function** option.
 Using this option, a new [LU table](/articles/06_LU_tables/02_create_an_LU_table.md), new population and new Root Function are created by the Fabric Studio.
-The Root Function’s code is generated based on the selected SQL.
+The Root function’s code is generated based on the selected SQL.
 It is recommended to edit the generated function and add a **WHERE** clause to the generated SQL to retrieve only the relevant data of the [LU Instance](/articles/01_fabric_overview/02_fabric_glossary.md#lui).
 * Dragging the LU Table from the DB Objects tab in the LU Schema window and selecting **Create Table Based Root** Function.
 A new LU Table, new population and new Root Function and its generated code are created by the Fabric Studio.
 * Creating a new Table Population map, and then selecting **Create a New Root Function** from the **Objects tab** in the Table Population window.
 Using this option, the **New Function** window opens where you can write the required business logic.
 * Creating a new function from the Project Tree.